ksctl/ksctl/USAGE.md

 #### Create a Cluster

-- After connection to your cloud account, you can use `ksctl create [cloud-provider-name]` to create a cluster.
+- After adding your cloud cred to ksctl, you can use `ksctl create [cloud-provider-name]` to create a cluster.
 This will have some options specific to the cloud provider.
 Below, we'll take a look at how you can create clusters in civo.

 > Note: Please ensure that you have added a credit card to your cloud provider.
 Without it, you might not be able to create clusters.